tezos-domains/docs/design-document/interoperability.md

 The resolution algorithm is as follows:

 1. Look up the address in the `records` bigmap.
 If the bigmap contains no such key, the given address is not resolvable.
 2. Extract the optional `name` value.
 If the optional value is `None`, the given address is not resolvable.
-3. Use the decode algorithm explained in [Name Validation and Normalization](interoperability.md).
+Otherwise, use the `name` value.

 ### Instructions for Contracts